xiuyu-lana/Data_Mining_Project_Group_19/Readme.md

 - Degree (when kernel is 'poly'): {2, 3, 4}
   \
   \
-During the hyperparameetr tuning, totally 24 models were trained on the same 55000 samples and validated on the same 5000 samples. \
+During the hyperparameetr tuning, totally 24 models were trained (on the same 55000 samples) and validated (on the same 5000 samples). \
 According to the F1 score, the best hyperparameter settings are:

 ## Explainability